Bengali-speaking English Teacher in the UK

 Qualities & Gifts Sought

 ESOL or similar English teaching qualification.
-You have a heart for refugees and asylum seekers, and want to share your faith.
+You have a heart for refugees and asylum seekers, and want to share your faith in the Lord Jesus.

 A Bengali-speaking lady would have amazing opportunities.